 While Katie and Sarah don’t know whether they will perform together in the same cast (two casts share the performances), their having achieved their life-long dream testifies to the strength of their bond as twins.

 After that, their next step is to return to OCC for the winter semester.

-About OCC - With five campuses in Oakland County, OCC is Michigan’s No. 1 transfer institution, offering nearly 100 degrees and certificates.
+About OCC - With multi campus system in Oakland County, OCC is Michigan’s No. 1 transfer institution, offering nearly 100 degrees and certificates.
 The College empowers academic and developmental experiences, allowing students to reach their potential and enhance their communities.
 More than 1 million students have enrolled in the College since it opened in 1965.
 Learn more at oaklandcc.edu.

 Media Contact: Marketing & Community Relations | 248.341.2020 | firstname.lastname@example.org